2018–19 Central Arkansas Sugar Bears basketball team

 The 2018–19 Central Arkansas Sugar Bears basketball team represented the University of Central Arkansas during the 2018–19 NCAA Division I women's basketball season.
 The Sugar Bears were led by seventh-year head coach Sandra Rushing and played their home games at the Farris Center in Conway, Arkansas.
 They were members of the Southland Conference.
 The Sugar Bears finished the season 12–18, 6–12 in Southland play, to finish in a tie for eighth place.

 Previous season

 The Sugar Bears finished the 2017–18 season 25–10, 14–4 in Southland play, to finish in third place.
-They advanced to the semifinals of the Southland women's tournament where they lost to Stephen F. Austin.
-They received an invite to the WBI where they defeated SIU Ewardsville, Weber State and Nevada in the first round, quarterfinals and semifinals, respectively, to advance to the championship game where they lost to Yale in the championship game.
+They advanced to the semifinals of the Southland women's tournament, where they lost to Stephen F. Austin.
+They received an invitation to the WBI, where they defeated SIU Ewardsville, Weber State and Nevada in the first round, quarterfinals and semifinals, respectively, to advance to the championship game, where they lost to Yale in the championship game.